Comprehensive Insurance Guide in the Philippines: How to Insure Your Car

 Why Do I Need a Comprehensive Insurance?

-You might think that a CTPL insurance is enough because you’re a good driver.
+You might think CTPL insurance is enough because you’re a good driver.
 Even if you think you’re the most careful driver in the country, you will most likely encounter someone who’s not.
 And when an accident happens, a CTPL insurance can only cover you so far.

 Meanwhile, a comprehensive insurance provides financial protection to you and your car by covering car repairs and insuring you against damage, liabilities caused by collision, car theft, floods, and landslides, among many road mishaps.